Ankyloglossia in Children

 Your child may need to see a speech

 recommend speech therapy.
-Or he or she may recommend surgery.
+Or they may advise surgery.

 A simple surgery called a frenotomy

 is an effective treatment for many children.
-A healthcare provider can often do this
+A healthcare provider may often do this

 Some children need a slightly more

 complex procedure called a frenectomy.
-This completely removes the frenulum.
-Another
+This completely removes the lingual frenulum.

-choice is frenuloplasty.
-This uses several other methods to release the tongue-tie.
-Your
+Another choice is frenuloplasty.
+This uses several other methods to release the

-child might need this if a frenotomy was unsuccessful, or if your child’s frenulum is
+tongue-tie.
+Your child might need this if a frenotomy was unsuccessful.
+Or if your

 Talk with your child’s provider